kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 ## The Sunken Library

 The silence that follows is heavy with the smell of dust and old death.
-Searching the dining room, they find nothing of use.
+Searching the dining hall, they find nothing of use.
 They exit through a door into the hallway.
 Gerhard glances up and down the length of it.
 “Just two doors left,” he observes.
 Doctor Pepe, with a weary sigh, steps forward once more, towards the nearest door.
 He waves off any checks for traps or locks and just opens it.

 Beyond is a ruined library.
 Water ebbs and flows through a large opening in the far wall, turning the floor into a shallow, debris-strewn pool.
 Rotting parchments and waterlogged tomes float like lily pads.
 Dim, arcane light glows from sconces on the one remaining wall, casting long, dancing shadows on the water.